Eyadoos/MorseCodeTrainer/README.md

   completed by connecting it to a power source (batteries or USB source).
 Beeper and button are connected to the Arduino board via 2 digital i/o pins.
 Button transmits the data to the Arduino board, which will further assess the Morse code in dot or dash format.
-  Whenever the button is pressed, the beeper will buzz for dot (1 sec) and dash (1 sec - 3 sec) accordingly.
-If the button is pressed beyond 3 seconds, the Arduino will restrict the input to 3 second as a dash.
+  Whenever the button is pressed, the dot duration is 300 ms and dash duration is 1 sec.
+We also have  If the button is pressed beyond 3 seconds, the Arduino will restrict the input to 3 second as a dash.

 ## Hardware Components: